 Choir commitments

 There is one choral service each Sunday morning and two evening services on Mondays and Thursdays (over by 7.30pm).
 Choristers practise before school on Tuesdays to Fridays.
-The Choir observes the normal school holidays but is required to sing up to Christmas Day each year and also Easter Day.
+The Choir observes the normal school holidays but is required to sing up to Christmas Day each year and also and the week before Easter, including Good Friday and Easter Sunday.
 Other duties, such as concerts, recordings and big state services are also a feature of Choir life.

 Chorister requirements